FangxuY/FangxuY/README.md

 Hi there 👋

-- 🔭 I’m currently a SDE(Someone Do Everything) working at Amazon.
+- 🔭 I’m Phd student in University of Virginia.
 I got my Master degree at HKUST, the major is Information Technology.
 Previously I obtained my Bachelor’s degree from School of Infomatics, Xiamen University.
-- 🌱 I currently have two internship experiences.
-- ⛄ The first internship is working as a test and development intern in Alibaba Group’s Alibaba Cloud Intelligence Business Group.
-- 🛰️ The second internship is working as Software Dev Engineer intern in Amazon Web Service Greater China Region.
-- 📫 How to reach me: fyuanad@connect.ust.hk
+- 📫 How to reach me: phh3pb@virginia.edu
 - ⚡ Fun fact: Travel, Delicious food
 - ✈️ More details about me can be found here: https://fangxuy.github.io/